States Where Payday Loans are Illegal

 READ MORE: Struggling with payday loan debt?
 Learn more about payday loan relief

-Tribal payday loans are largely the same in practice.
-The only true difference between the two is the identity of the lender.
+Tribal payday loans are essentially the same in practice.
+The only actual difference between the two is the identity of the lender.
 Tribal payday loans are held by payday lenders who claim to operate out of Native American reservations, though they’re almost always entirely online.

-Tribal lenders argue that they fall outside the jurisdiction of both state and federal laws due to “tribal sovereign immunity.”
-Because of this, APRs are high, often more than 800%.
+Tribal lenders argue that they fall outside the jurisdiction of state and federal laws due to “tribal sovereign immunity.”
+Because of this, APRs are high, often more than 800%, even in states with strict caps on payday loan interest rates.
 Tribal lenders also offer larger loan amounts and longer repayment terms, meaning more time for that interest to accrue.

 Pro tip: Before committing to any short-term loan, research the lender to ensure your lender is following your state’s laws.
 The lender’s Better Business Bureau (BBB) page can be a good starting point.